-22.3 CsCAN Network
+23.3 CsCAN Network

-For complete information on setting up a CsCAN network, refer to CAN Networks manual (MAN0799) by visiting our website for the address to obtain documentation and updates.
+For complete information on setting up a CsCAN network, refer to CAN Networks manual (MAN0799) by visiting the Horner websites for the address to obtain documentation and updates.

 Network status, node ID, errors, and baud rate in the controller System Menu are all in reference to the CsCAN network.
 These indications can provide performance feedback on the CsCAN network and can also be used to aid in troubleshooting.